jmball/data_analysis/README.md

 # data_analysis
-Generate a report from a solar simulator measurement log file
+Generate a report from a solar simulator measurement data.